If you are new here please read this first.

 Still, if you consider the following:

-- Hollywood is the Mecca of film-making.
+- Hollywood is the the most important center of film-making.
 Many foreign actors down through the years have learned to speak in English for the simple reason that you have to speak the language to be the part of the game!

 - Millions of foreigners watch Hollywood films IN ENGLISH with help of subtitles (which inadvertently wires the language into peoples’ brain);